Inbound AI For Appliance Repair Calls

 Repair pricing depends on diagnosis

 Correct.
 AI should not invent exact prices.
-It should explain the approved diagnostic or estimate path, collect model and symptom details, and route pricing decisions to staff.
+It should explain the approved diagnostic or estimate path, collect model and symptom details, and send pricing decisions to staff.

 Some calls need safety judgment

-Gas smells, burning odors, electrical concerns, food-safety uncertainty, and leak hazards should follow approved safety language and route to staff or emergency guidance when required.
+Gas smells, burning odors, electrical concerns, food-safety uncertainty, and leak hazards should follow approved safety language and go to staff or emergency guidance when required.

 We already answer during business hours